jameslaneconkling/worlds-smallest-queue/README.md

 type Config = {
   // [required] a pg Pool instance.
   pool: Pool
-  // [default: 2_000ms] ms poll interval when queue is empty.
-  pollInterval: number
-  // [default: 2_000ms] ms retry interval after a failed message. if a message fails multiple times, each subsequent retry interval doubles.
-  errorRetryInterval: number
   // [default: 60_000ms] ms timeout to dequeue and process a message. messages that timeout fail and are re-enqueued.
-  dequeueTimeout: number
+  messageTimeout: number
   // [default: 15] number of times to retry a message before adding it to the `dead_messages` table.
   maxRetryCount: number
+  // [default: 2_000ms] ms retry interval after a failed message. if a message fails multiple times, each subsequent retry interval doubles.
+  errorRetryInterval: number
+  // [default: 30_000ms] ms interval to wait for new messages in the queue.
+  dequeueInterval: number
   // [optional] queue instance id. used for error logging when there are multiple queues.
   instanceId: string
   // [default: 'ERROR'] whether to log all logs or only error logs.